OctagonMobile/BarChartRace/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 13 or Above
+- Swift version 5.0
+- Xcode version 11.4 or above

 ## Installation